F5Networks/f5-declarative-onboarding/docs/declarations/observability.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In this example, we show how to configure SNMP in a Declarative Onboarding declaration.
 You can use DO to configure SNMP agents, users, communities, trap events, and trap destinations.
 See the |snmpdoc| in the BIG-IP documentation for specific information.

+DO 1.32 and later add the ability to enable **snmpd** daemon support of snmpV1 and snmpV2 queries using the **snmpV1** and **snmpV2** properties set to **true** in the SNMP class.

 In the following declaration snippet we show only the classes related to SNMP.
 You can use this class as a part of a larger Declarative Onboarding declaration.

+**Important**: If you try to use this declaration with a DO version prior to 1.32, it will fail.
+Either upgrade DO to 1.32, or remove the snmpV1 and snmpv2 lines (highlighted in yellow).

 .. literalinclude:: ../../examples/snmp.json
    :language: json
+   :emphasize-lines: 19, 20

 :ref:`Back to top<observe-examples>`